FREE SHIPPING Over $150 | FREE RETURNS (Domestic)

 This style of the belt can vary based on the needs of the lifter, but typically a lifter will opt for a belt that offers both flexibility, comfort, and rigidity.

-Additionally, lifters will seek out a belt that can be put on and taken off daily quickly as it allows for faster transitions between belted and no belted movements.
+Additionally, crossfitters will seek out a belt that can be put on and taken off daily quickly as it allows for faster transitions between belted and no belted movements.

 These belts are made for adding external weights to the dip and pull-up.
 To use these belts, you secure a weight plate (can also use kettlebells) to the belt by running a chain through it (which is attached to the belt).